When You Feel “Chemistry” With Someone, What’s Actually Going On?

 It’s probably a combination of all three, plus ineffable qualities that even matchmaking services can’t perfectly nail down.

-"Scientists now assume, with very few exceptions, that any behavior has features of both genetics and history.
-It's nature and nurture," Nicole Prause, a sexual psychophysiologist and neuroscientist, tells Mental Floss.
-She is the founder of Liberos, a Los Angeles-based independent research center that works in collaboration with the University of Georgia and the University of Pittsburgh to study human sexual behavior and develop sexuality-related biotechnology.
+“Scientists now assume, with very few exceptions, that any behavior has features of both genetics and history.
+It’s nature and nurture,” Nicole Prause, a sexual psychophysiologist and neuroscientist, told Mental Floss in 2018.
+She is the founder of Liberos LLC, a Los Angeles-based independent research center that studies human sexual behavior and develops sexuality-related biotechnology.

 Scientists who study attraction take into consideration everything from genetics, psychology, and family history to traumas, which have been shown to impact a person’s ability to bond or feel desire.

-Helen Fisher, a biological anthropologist at Rutgers University, Match.com's science advisor, and the author of Anatomy of Love: A Natural History of Mating, Marriage, and Why We Stray, breaks down "love" into three distinct stages: lust, attraction, and attachment.
+Helen Fisher, a biological anthropologist at the Kinsey Institute at Indiana University and the author of Anatomy of Love: A Natural History of Mating, Marriage, and Why We Stray, breaks down “love” into three distinct stages: lust, attraction, and attachment.
 In each stage, your body chemistry behaves differently.
-It turns out that "chemistry" is, at least in part, actual chemistry.
+It turns out that “chemistry” is, at least in part, actual chemistry.
 Biochemistry, specifically.